+High Value-Added Manufacturing

-High Value-AddedIn spite of shifts towards the services sector, the manufacturingManufacturingmanufacturing sector is still strong and should therefore be sustained through a greater focus on innovation niches within this sector.
+In spite of shifts towards the services sector, the manufacturing sector is still strong and should therefore be sustained through a greater focus on innovation niches within this sector.
 To this end, two focus areas for innovation are process innovation (through optimisation of resource use, energy efficiency, automation etc.) and innovation in product design (product development, prototyping, etc.